The Seventh Day (TV series): Synopsis

 Different people have different attitudes to love – even those born on the same day in the same year do not necessarily share the same views.
 Yau Chi-Wing (Kevin Cheng) and Hui Wai-Yan or Don Dum (Bosco Wong) were both born on the seventh day of August, but one takes relationships seriously while the other is very materialistic and sees love as a tool to get higher up the social ladder.

-The tale begins on the seventh of August, when Wing and Don first encounter their own dream girl on the same island.
+The tale begins on the seventh of August, when Wing and Don first encounter their dream girl on the same island.
 Wing works as a lifeguard on the outlying island.
 He gets to know pet shop assistant Ling Ka-Yan (Niki Chow) by chance and is soon mesmerized by her endearing personality.
 Don, who works at a coffee shop, meets a romance comic artist called Wong Chi-Kwan or Sasa (Natalie Tong).
 Being misled into believing that the girl is from a rich family, Don decides to chase her.
 He would never have thought that someone as calculative as himself would end up falling into a love trap.

 Yan at first mistook Wing to be one of those bad guys until one night Yan saw Wing getting beat up by some gangsters.
 Yan helped Wing, and they became friends, and Yan secretly liked Wing.
 After a while, Wing introduced Yan to his grandmother and they became great friends.
-Yan soon finds out that Wing's birthday is almost here, so she wants to celebrate it with him; then he forgot his own birthday and Yan got mad.
+Yan soon finds out that Wing's birthday is almost here, so she wants to celebrate it with him; then he forgets his own birthday and Yan got mad.
 Wing, after a while, saw how kind and sweet Yan was, and he started liking her too.
 Yan's parents didn't like Wing; they wanted Yan to get together with a doctor friend, Dr. Ching Yat Long.
 Yan didn't listen to them and still went out with Wing.

 Don saw that Sasa's parents were rich in the newspaper so he pretended to like her.
 On the other hand, Sasa also pretended to go out with him so that she could get ideas about relationships for her romance comic.
 They were both oblivious about the other pretending.
 Sasa did many things to make Don upset because she couldn't think of an ending for her comic.
 Jessie, Sasa's friend, liked Don a lot and didn't think what Sasa was doing was right.
 Sasa finally made Don so angry that he thought about breaking up and losing the money that he thought Sasa had.
 Meanwhile, Sasa couldn't think of an ending to her comic so she needed to break up with Don to know what it was like.
 They eventually found out they were using each other and split.
 However, they both realized that during the time they were pretending to go out, they had slowly developed feelings for each other.
 Don finally found out that Sasa wasn't rich and that it was Jessie that was.